-Judges often are willing to consider counseling, educational courses and other alternatives to incarceration and detention.
-In order to increase the odds of receiving such a favorable outcome, it is important to work with a professional juvenile defense lawyer who understands the rules of the juvenile court system.
+That’s why judges often are willing to consider counseling, educational courses and other alternatives in lieu of incarceration and detention.
+But in order to increase the odds of receiving that type of outcome, it is important for those youths facing charges to work with a professional juvenile defense lawyer who understands juvenile law and the rules of the juvenile court system in Illinois.